Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 Toronto To Montreal Stop 6: Gananoque Thousand Islands Visitor Centre

 Just half an hour up the 401 from Kingston on your drive to Montreal from Toronto is the small town of Gananoque.
-Gananoque is home to Thousand Islands National Park, and it’s something that shouldn’t be missed on Montreal to Toronto drive.
+Gananoque is home to Thousand Islands National Park, and it’s something that shouldn’t be missed on the Montreal to Toronto drive.

 Gananoque is a picturesque community where thousands of visitors flock each summer to join Thousand Island boat cruises.
 If you are thinking of joining the 1000 island boat tours, there are a few options available.
-I recommend doing the longer 5-hour 1000 Islands Cruise that stops at Boldt Castle.
-Make sure to bring along your passport, as Boldt Castle is actually in New York State.
+The three-hour cruise tour takes visitors to Boldt Castle and is the most popular tour.
+But if you have a little extra time, I recommend doing the longer 5-hour 1000 Islands Cruise that actually stops at Boldt Castle so you can properly explore.

 If you’ve got some more time to spare, you can do some exploring.
 You’ll find that there are actually several incredible castles in the Thousand Islands that you can visit.